microsoft/jacdac-stm32x0/jacdac-v1-spec.md

 ACK packet uses our device identifier, service number of `0x3f`, and uses the CRC of the packet being acknowledged as the service command.
 The payload is zero-sized.

+All devices, except for the most resource-constrained bootloaders, should be able to send ACKs.
+They should indicate that in their advertisement packet.

 ## Commands